Introducing the new array functions released in PHP 8.4!

 Personally, I got the impression that the new array functions are versatile and easy to use because they allow the use of callback functions

-I also think that many of the features were borrowed or inspired by Laravel.
+Also, I think there were many things that were reused or inspired by Laravel.

-I hope that this trend will continue to grow and that the convenience of the PHP language itself will improve!
+I hope this trend continues and that the usability of the PHP language itself improves!

 I hope you'll just remember that this function exists!